 Specific projects may include but are not limited to the following:

-- Near- and long-term low-carbon development strategies of key countries
+- Near- and long-term low carbon development strategies of key countries

 - All-of-society climate mitigation strategies in the United States